chandyego84/blockchain/README.md

 # Learning Blockchains by Bulding One

 For my edification...
+Currently in the progress of making a web app for simulating a basic blockchain with transactions, mining, and consensus mechanism.

 ## Overview of Blockchains
 According to Investopedia: A blockchain is a digital database or ledger that is distributed among the nodes of a peer-to-peer network.
 Blocks are closed and linked to previously filled block, forming a new chain of data known as a blockchain.
 All new information that follows that freshly added block is compiled into a newly formed block that will then also be added to the chain once filled.
 Different types of information can be stored on a blockchain, but the most common use is as a ledger for transactions.